 #37: Radiant Long Layers

 Yes, curls and beachy waves are an easy way to showcase your long layers.
-However, when blown out, straight hair can show off your choppy mane in a more refined way that’s just as alluring if not more.
-When paired with an illuminating ombre or radiant highlights, sleek hair can really shine like no other.
+However, when blown out, straight hair can show off your layered mane in a more refined way.
+When paired with an illuminating ombre or radiant highlights, sleek hair really shines.

 #38: Choppy Layered Ringlets

-Okay, so you’ve got some great layered hair — now what?
-It’s time to learn how to style it, because chopped up locks that just hang there will simply not do.
+Okay, so you’ve got some great layered hair—now what?
+It’s time to learn how to style it.
 Liven up those layered strands by grabbing a one-inch curling iron and curling small sections outward or flip them with a round brush and hairdryer.
-The result is a plethora of weightless feathers that look fascinating and even a bit unreal!
+The result is weightless, feathery curls that look fascinating and even a bit unreal!

 #39: Highlighted Waves

-Add an endless summer vibe to your those gorgeous long length layers.
-Weave razor-thin blonde highlights into your naturally brown hair and see if your look doesn’t get a good shot in the arm.
-Also, when rocking a highlighted look, make sure to preserve your light color by using a color-protecting shampoo, conditioner and styling products.
+Add an endless summer vibe to your gorgeous long layers.
+Amp up the style by weaving razor-thin blonde highlights into your naturally brown hair.
+When rocking a highlighted look, make sure to preserve your color by using a color-protecting shampoo, conditioner, and styling products.
 The last thing you want is brass to get in the way of your fabulousness.

 #40: Messy Layered Waves

-When it comes to haircut ideas, styles that work well with the undone, bedhead chic are definitely in demand.
-Long, subtle layers are great in that they really shine when worn loose and natural around the face.
+When it comes to haircut ideas, undone bedhead chic is definitely in demand.
+Long, subtle layers really shine when worn loose and natural around the face.
 The best part?
-The look is totally low maintenance, too!
-Just a little texturizing spray and maybe a few twirls of a large-barreled curling iron, and you’re good!
+The look is totally low maintenance!
+A little texturizing spray and maybe a few twirls of a large-barreled curling iron, and you’re good to go.

 #41: Soft Feathery Texture